 In general, you should set the thermostat between 75 and 78 degrees F when you’re at home in the summer.
-If you have a large, long-haired dog, such as a Husky or Samoyed, around 75 degrees may be best.
-If you have an elderly short-haired cat, 78 degrees could be preferable.
+If you have a large, long-haired dog, such as a Husky or Samoyed, set the temperature around 75 for the dog’s comfort.
+Conversely, if you have a short-haired cat, set the thermostat around 78.

-When you’re gone at work all day or on vacation, don’t set the temperature any higher than 80 to 82 degrees.
-To ensure your pet stays comfortable, provide fresh water and an area to cool off, such as the basement or a room with tiled flooring.
+To keep energy costs low, when you’re gone at work all day or on vacation, adjust the temperature a bit higher, but no higher than 80 degrees to ensure your pet’s well-being and comfort.
+Also, provide fresh water and an area to cool off, such as the basement or a room with tiled flooring.

-Plan to set the thermostat between 69 and 72 degrees when you’re at home in the winter.
-Large, animals with thick coats tend to prefer temperatures on the lower end of this spectrum, while you may want to set the thermostat higher for your hairless cat or new puppy.
+Set the thermostat between 69 and 72 degrees when you’re at home in the winter.
+Large animals with thick coats tend to prefer temperatures on the lower end of this spectrum, while you may want to set the thermostat higher for your hairless cat or new puppy.

-When you’re away, set the thermostat no lower than 60 degrees.
-Keep the temperature a little higher for small, young, or sick animals.
-Always provide your pet with a soft, warm bed, and open the curtains so the sun shines in, giving the animal a place a sunbathe.
+When you’re away from home, set the thermostat no lower than 60 degrees.
+Keep the temperature higher for small, young, or sick animals.
+Always provide your pet with a soft, warm bed, and open the curtains so the sun shines in, giving the animal a place to sunbathe.